Abigail Breslin Is All Grown Up — Like, All The Way Up

 “Oh, people hated it.
 You can call a spade a spade,” says Breslin, who says she didn’t want to release the song, but felt she had no choice but to defend it back then.
 She’s since changed her tune.
 “When you're 16 years old and you like a guy, your mind is different.”

-Nina Ricci Open Back Gown, $4,014, available at Farfetch.com; Rachel Comey Mission Earrings, $139, available at Farfetch.com; Jimmy Choo Bing 100 Patent Mule with Crystal Strap, $995, available at Bloomingdales.com; MM Druck With A Twirl Ring, $218, available at MMDruck.com; MM Druck Enchantress Ring, $165, available at MMDruck.com; MM Druck Spira Ring;
+Nina Ricci Open Back Gown, $4,014 USD, available at Farfetch.com; Rachel Comey Mission Earrings, $139 USD, available at Farfetch.com; Jimmy Choo Bing 100 Patent Mule with Crystal Strap, $995 USD, available at Bloomingdales.com; MM Druck With A Twirl Ring, $218 USD, available at MMDruck.com; MM Druck Enchantress Ring, $165 USD, available at MMDruck.com; MM Druck Spira Ring;

 The song eventually faded away, and other moments, such as her perplexing friendship with Tiffany Trump and her bombastically liberal political rants on Twitter and Instagram, have taken its place.
 But the “You Suck” moment was a turning point.